microchip-pic-avr-examples/avr128da48-adc-evsys-example/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/Microchip.png" alt="MCHP" width="300"/></a>

-# AVR128DA48 ADC Event System Code Example
+# AVR128DA48 ADC triggered via Event System - Bare Metal Example

 This repository provides an Atmel Studio solution with a bare metal code example for ADC triggered via Event System.
-Using the event system, the on-board user button state change will trigger the ADC0 to start a conversion and read the analog signal on PD0.
+Using the event system, the on-board user button state change will trigger the ADC0 to start a conversion and read the analog signal from a 10kohm potentiometer on PD1.

-With this setup, when the button on the Curiosity Nano board is pressed, a single conversion of the ADC will be triggered on Analog Input 0 (PD0).
+With this setup, when the button on the Curiosity Nano board is pressed, a single conversion of the ADC will be triggered on Analog Input 1 (PD1).
 An interrupt is set to be activated when the ADC conversion cycle is over.
-Inside the interrupt routine the conversion result is saved and the on-board user LED is toggled to visualize the end of conversion.
+After this interrupt the result of the conversion is saved and sent via serial communication (USART1) and the on-board user LED is toggled to visualize the end of conversion.

 ## Related Documentation
 More details and code examples on the AVR128DA48 can be found at the following links: